lanl-aea/waves/docs/tutorial_07_cartesian_product_waves.rst

       :lineno-match:
       :start-after: marker-1
       :end-before: marker-2
-      :emphasize-lines: 6-7
+      :emphasize-lines: 6-8

 The unhighlighted portions of the code snippet above do not present any unique code that has not been previously discussed.

 The highlighted portions of the code snippet above define some new variables that will get used in various places in this tutorial's code.
-Namely, ``parameter_set_file_template`` defines how the parameter sets, and subsequently the directories for each parameterized simulation, will be named.
+Namely, ``output_file_template`` defines how the parameter sets, and subsequently the directories for each parameterized simulation, will be named.

 .. admonition:: waves-eabm-tutorial/tutorial_07_cartesian_product/SConscript